Frequently Asked Questions

 Q3: Why did you decide to switch from a 'stick and brick' home to an RV lifestyle?

 There are many reasons.
-While we were very happy with our home and life in Colorado, we also felt ready for a life change, a new adventure, and the chance to take our lives to a whole new level that aligned with our values of freedom, balance and self-sufficiency.
-When Marc’s new job allowed him the opportunity to work virtually and Julie launched her own business, we realized it was a brilliant opportunity and there was nothing holding us back – except a bit of nervousness!
+While we were very happy with our home and life in Colorado, we also felt ready for a life change, a new adventure, and the chance to take our lives to a whole new level that aligned with our values of freedom, love, health, travel and self-sufficiency.
+When Marc’s job allowed him the opportunity to work virtually and Julie was able to start her own business again, we realized it was a brilliant opportunity and there was nothing holding us back – except a bit of nervousness!

 Q4: What kind of RV did you buy?